Conflict of Interest Policy

 • Receives or may receive from a person other than the Customer, an inducement in relation to a service provided to the Customer in the form of monies, goods or services other than the standard commission or fee for that service;

-• Has an interest in the outcome of the selection of a supplier to Multrees outside standard commercial considerations (e.g. other inducements or outside links, in the case of staff members).
+• Has an interest in the outcome of the selection of a Supplier to Multrees outside standard commercial considerations (e.g. other inducements or outside links, in the case of staff members).

-Identifying and Managing Conflicts of Interest
+Managing Conflicts of Interest

 Multrees has arrangements in place to identify, prevent and manage actual or perceived conflicts of interest.
-These arrangements govern the activities of employees as well as ensuring that the activities of the firm are conducted appropriately to avoid conflicts of interest.
+These arrangements govern the activities of employees as well as ensuring that the activities of the Firm are conducted appropriately to avoid conflicts of interest.

 Multrees adopts a number of approaches to manage conflicts of interest; the following is a non-exhaustive list of these controls: